-To request an Accuplacer Remote Testing session, visit the Schedule an Exam page and complete the Accuplacer Off-Campus Testing registration.
-You will receive an email the business day before your appointment with your remote testing code and any special instructions.
+To request an Accuplacer Remote Testing session, visit the Schedule an Exam page and complete the Off-Campus ACCUPLACER Testing registration.
 This test is administered in your home with Zoom.
 Your computer must meet minimum system requirements, have the latest Zoom Client for Meetings installed, and be equipped with a webcam and microphone.

 Can I use a Calculator to take the Accuplacer?

 Students are not allowed to use a personal calculator on the ACCUPLACER at McNeese State University.
 An onscreen calculator is provided for select items.

 What scores do I need on the Accuplacer?

 Writing – 250 or above for placement into English Composition I